TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/ExtSingleSelectCombo.rst

 .. image:: ../images/singleselectcombo.png
     :alt: example SingleSelectCombo Field

-.. todo:: extend tutorial to include the SingleSelectCombo widget in a Form
+.. todo:: Difficulty: Medium. extend tutorial to include the SingleSelectCombo widget in a Form
-.. todo:: extend the tutorial to populate the options list by sending a JSON request
+.. todo:: Difficulty: Medium. extend the tutorial to populate the options list by sending a JSON request
-.. todo:: extend the tutorial to have form field validation
+.. todo:: Difficulty: Medium. extend the tutorial to have form field validation